LibreWeb/LibreWeb-Browser/windows.md

 # Windows Packaging

-The additional files in `packaging_win` are required for packaging to the Windows platform.
+The additional files in `packaging_win` are required for packaging to the Windows platform (after the cross-compile went successfully).

 ## GTK Windows 10 Theme